bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ## 8. Explanation of model comparisons and model selection

-I was unable to calculate RMSLE on my own, even with validation data.
-I found several packages which claimed to calculate RMSLE, but each package caused other packages I was using to fail.
+The Kaggle competition specified RMSLE (Root Mean Squared Logarithmic Error) as the selected evaluation statistic.
+I found a few R packages which claimed to calculate it, but the RMSLE values calculated for my training & validation data were often quite different that what Kaggle calculated for my test/scoring dataset.
+I also used ME and RMSE figures from R's `accuracy()` function for initial testing, but those don't correlate well with RMSLE.

-I found a few home-built formulas from others, but none of them worked, either.
-I decided to use ME and RMSE figures from R's `accuracy()` function for initial testing.
 Once I thought a model was in decent working order, I submitted it to Kaggle.
 Unfortunately, Kaggle scoring can be slow.
 It seemed to throttle my submissions after I had run 2-3 in a day.
 Therefore, I wasn't able to use my true test metric often.
+Every time I got an RMSLE from Kaggle, I put it in the R code comments so I could keep track.

 After building my first set of models, I went back and used scaled data in them, but results weren't much improved.
 In the end, I simply sorted my Kaggle submissions by RMSLE to see which had worked the best.